 Ireland and the UK have each acceded to the Hague Convention on Choice of Court Agreements (the Hague Convention) pursuant to which the court of each relevant contracting state agrees to uphold exclusive jurisdiction agreements.
 The Hague Convention will therefore govern the enforcement of foreign judgments in any proceedings taken in Ireland for the enforcement of a judgment obtained from a court of competent jurisdiction in England provided that the agreement complies with certain prescribed standards.
 A choice of court clause is deemed exclusive for the purposes of the Hague Convention unless the parties thereto expressly indicate otherwise.
 There are generally limited grounds upon which recognition may be refused following an application under the Hague Convention for enforcement of a UK judgment in Ireland.
-Common law will govern the enforcement of foreign judgments in any proceedings taken in Ireland for the enforcement of a judgment obtained from a court of competent jurisdiction in England that does not fall under the Hague Convention.
+Common law will govern the enforcement of foreign judgments in any proceedings taken in Ireland for the enforcement of a judgment obtained in the courts of the State of New York or in respect of a judgment obtained from a court of competent jurisdiction in England that does not fall under the Hague Convention.
 For foreign judgments under common law, it is the court's discretion whether to recognise and enforce a foreign judgment.
 The particular circumstances would need to be considered on a case by case basis and an order of the Irish courts is necessary however, generally speaking, provided that the foreign judgment complies with certain standards, is for a definite sum, was not obtained by fraud, is final and conclusive, is not contrary to public policy, is not inconsistent with a judgment should be recognised and enforced by the courts of Ireland.